Entries have now closed for the Patrick White Playwrights Award and Fellowship

 Patrick White Biography

 Jim Sharman’s production of A Cheery Soul was the first play of the Interim Season of Sydney Theatre Company in January 1979.
 It opened at the Drama Theatre of the Sydney Opera House with Robyn Nevin in the role of Miss Docker.
 White went on to write three more plays – Signal Driver (1982), Netherwood (1983) and Shepherd on the Rocks (1987) – establishing a body of work of formidable imagination.
 Subsequent revivals have included Neil Armfield’s productions of The Ham Funeral (1989), Night on Bald Mountain (1996) and, in 2001, A Cheery Soul (an STC production with Company B) in which Robyn Nevin revived the role of Miss Docker.
-Most recently, in 2007, STC produced a critically acclaimed production of The Season of Sarsaparilla performed by the STC Actors Company.
+More recently, in 2007 STC produced a critically acclaimed production of The Season of Sarsaparilla performed by the STC Actors Company.
 A new production of A Cheery Soul directed by STC Artistic Director Kip Williams will open at the Drama Theatre in November 2018.